 Oxycodone vs. Hydrocodone: Both hydrocodone and oxycodone are effective at easing acute and chronic pain.
 Oxycodone is a semi-synthetic narcotic analgesic that is found in drugs like Oxycontin and Percocet.
 It’s only legally available with a prescription and is used in several different forms, including a liquid, concentrated tablet, or capsule.
 It is meant to be taken exactly as directed by a doctor because it can cause intense feelings of euphoria and relaxation.
 Usually, the effects of oxycodone can be felt within 10 to 30 minutes of taking it and they typically last about three to six hours, depending on the person.
 Hydrocodone is mostly sold under the brand name Hysingilia.
 It is an opioid used to treat severe pain of a prolonged duration, if other measures are not sufficient.
 It is a relatively powerfully narcotic used for the treatment of pain.
 The following are the differences between oxycodone and Hydrocodone.

-What is the difference between Oxycodone and Hydrocodone?
+So What is the Difference between Oxycodone and Hydrocodone?

 1. Active ingredients

 Hydrocodone, the active ingredient in drugs like Norco and Vicodin, and Oxycodone, the active ingredient in Percocet and Oxycontin are two most popular opioid or narcotic prescribed for pain relief.